-The members of the Audit Committee are: Simon Philips (Chair), Isabel Napper and Robin Williams.
+The members of the Audit Committee are: Salar Farzad (Chair), Isabel Napper and Robin Williams.
 The Audit Committee has met twice during the year, once following the annual audit of last year's accounts and once following the half year.
-All members of the committee attended both meetings as did the Finance Director by invitation for part of each meeting.
-The auditors attended both meetings to provide feedback on their work to the Committee and independently on the Finance Director.
+All members of the Committee attended both meetings as did the Finance Director by invitation for part of each meeting.
+The auditors attended both meetings to provide feedback on their work to the Committee.